jarviscanada/jarvis_data_eng_NevenHuynh/pyspark/README.md

 ## Architecture

 ### Description
 The analytics solution is built on top of the **Azure Databricks platform**, which provides a unified environment for big data processing, storage, and analytics.
-It simplifies the management of Spark clsuters and integrates tightly with Azure services.
+It simplifies the management of Spark clusters and integrates tightly with Azure services.

 **Apache Spark** is the main data processing engine behind Databricks.
 It enables scalable, parallel processing of large datasets across a cluster of machines.
 It supports multiple APIs, and this project uses PySpark (Spark's Python API) for data transformation, analysis, and visualization.